 The Department of Oceanography and Coastal Sciences (DOCS) at LSU provides unique graduate-level MS and PhD programs that focus on ecological and oceanographic processes extending from the coastal zone to the deep ocean.
-DOCS is a component of the School of the Coast and Environment (SCE).
+DOCS is a component of the College of the Coast and Environment (CCE).
 Our department contains four research groups that reflect our strengths in the fields of coastal ecology, coastal fisheries, wetland soils and vegetation, and physical and geological oceanography.

 Our department is interested in recruiting highly qualified graduate students who can benefit from our interdisciplinary perspectives.
 The overarching theme of our graduate courses and research is understanding and predicting ecological changes across gradients that extend from coastal areas across the continental shelf.
 DOCS graduate students benefit from academic and research programs that draw from faculty expertise in physical, biological, geological and chemical oceanography and ecology.